 The girls, in this case, had gone out to relieve themselves in the open after which were inhumanely and brutally gang-raped and lynched later on.

 Women generally appear to swallow the impact as they are sexually assaulted when they step out of their houses in the morning to relieve themselves.

-According to UNICEF, 50% of the rape cases take place when women defecate in the open.
+According to UNICEF, 50% of rape cases take place when women defecate in the open.

 However, due to the efforts of the Government, this practice is gradually decreasing.
-Indian Prime Minister Shri Narendra Damodar Modi launched the Swachch Bharat Mission in October 2014.
+As mentioned above, Indian Prime Minister Shri Narendra Damodar Modi launched the Swachch Bharat Mission in October 2014.

 This mission had an aim to achieve clean and open defecation free India by October 2019.
 The major objective of this mission was that each house in India should have an individual toilet.

 According to the reports issued in January 2019, open defecation in India has dropped down by 26%.
 The Government issued a report saying, 90 million toilets were built across rural India.